almandin/ntdsdotsqlite/sql_model.md

 - `login` (TEXT): The login of the account.
 It is either the left part of the UPN if it has one, or the samaccountname (Ex.
 'FOO_BAR').
 - `samaccountname` (TEXT): The Sam Account Name of the account (Ex.
 'FOO_BAR').
 - `commonname` (TEXT): The common name of the account (Ex.
 'FOO_BAR').
+- `encrypted_supplementalCredentials` (BLOB): The encrypted supplemental credentials blob.
-- `supplementalCredentials` (BLOB or JSON): Either an encrypted BLOB or a decrypted JSON list representing additional credentials stored in the object.
+- `supplementalCredentials` (JSON): Decrypted JSON list representing additional credentials stored in the object if the SYSTEM hive is provided, else None.
 These are mainly kerberos keys, or plaintext credentials when the flag `store password with reversible encryption` is set.
 It is a list of 2-tuples containing the type of key it represents, and the associated value.
     - Example: `[["aes256-cts-hmac-sha1-96", "2fbb870186116974c53a0a8ed472bdd78c277305e7174f540ce3239340a8f33f"], ["aes128-cts-hmac-sha1-96", "a62b241a5e02eef50503ce5efd7728f1"], ["des-cbc-md5", "badfa8e9cd0ee5ba"], ["cleartext", "hunter2"]]`.
+- `encrypted_lmPwdHistory` (BLOB): The encrypted attribute `lmPwdHistory`.
-- `lmPwdHistory` (BLOB or JSON): Either an encrypted blob or a JSON list representing the history of LM hashes of the account.
+- `lmPwdHistory` (JSON): JSON list representing the history of LM hashes of the account if the SYSTEM hive is provided else None.
     - Example: `["db6aaf42a0a9aa7818ab94e45e093787", "9216c6bb1c679145c44870b8ace24e98"]`
+- `encrypted_ntPwdHistory` (BLOB): The encrypted attribute `ntPwdHistory`.
-- `ntPwdHistory` (BLOB or JSON): Either an encrypted blob or a JSON list representing the history of NT hashes of the account.
+- `ntPwdHistory` (JSON): JSON list representing the history of NT hashes of the account if the SYSTEM hive is provided else None.
     - Example: `["4e9f909d3a0fe9b1a7c726f882573635", "32ebda198689b00ca142d270f7759f0d"]`
 - `accountExpires` (INTEGER): The date at which the account expires **as a datetime object representation**.
 - `UAC_flags` (JSON): A JSON object containing the value of each user account control flag.